CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 Hoping this post could help somebody else with similar need here I describe the process and the results!

-## Hardware upgrade.
+## Hardware upgrade

 Differently from other models, the Acer C720P has the touchscreen and only 2GB of RAM, that unfortunately cannot be expanded.
 As for the disk, the laptop originally has a 32GB SSD, that is enough for a web based chromebook, but might be tight for a complete Ubuntu system.

-Please note that for this model the SSD is a M.2 form factor type.
+Please note that for this model the SSD is a SATA M.2 2242 form factor type.

 There are several online resources that show how to change the original SSD with a new one:
 - Here a [video](https://www.youtube.com/watch?v=AZa5kWBfbWM) by *unlokia* showing how to properly open this laptop model and how to find the different hardware components.
-- Here a [video](https://www.youtube.com/watch?v=LrrL2Qy2PGI), with a 64GB SSD
+- Here a [video](https://www.youtube.com/watch?v=LrrL2Qy2PGI), mounting a 64GB SSD.
+- Here a [blogpost](https://www.umpcportal.com/2014/01/how-to-upgrade-the-acer-c720-chromebook-with-an-m-2-sata-from-mydigitalsdd/) mounting a 128GB SSD.

 First of all you can find here the top- and bottomview of the laptop.